 Brian Center Southpoint is one of a multitude of options to decide among in Durham, North Carolina.
 With an overall grade of B, this looks like a fine option.
-This turned out to be one of the five highest rated nursing homes in the city.
-This place is better in some categories than others, but it didn't have any weak links in any of our major categories.
-More information about these categories can be found below.
+This nursing home turned out to be one of the better nursing homes in the city.
+This place's strong profile was highlighted by its inspection reports, which we will address in the next section.

 Brian Center Southpoint

 - For profit - Limited Liability company

 - Offers Outpatient Rehab